Published on Nov 19, 2021

-Parents need to create a comfortable territory where children can talk about and address bullying.
+Parents need to create a comfortable territory where children can talk about and address Bullying.
 Parents should often ask their daily activities questions like how was your day?
-What happens today?
-Any problem you face, etc. Most of the children will not tell anything that they are being the victim of bullying.
+What happened today?
+Any problem you face, etc. Most of the children will not tell anything that they are the victim of Bullying.
 Motivate your kids to raise your voice if someone is bullying your kids.

 Empower your Kids

 As a parent, one of the best preventive measures to stop bullying is to empower your kids.
-Parents should also encourage their children if they identify any bully, immediately report their parents or talk with your parents about the incident.
+Parents should also encourage their children to immediately report their parents or talk with their parents about the incident if they identify any bully.
 Make your kids aware that they are not responsible for being victims.
-Educate them about how to cope with bullying.
+Educate them about how to cope with Bullying.

-Therefore, bullying is detrimental for both bully and victim.
-As it not only affects teens who are being bullied but also affects the bullies.
-From parents to school there should be a proper education and awareness program to eradicate bullying.
-Motivate your kid to build self-esteem, as teens who mostly target to be victims, is the one who has low self-esteem.
+Therefore, Bullying is detrimental for both bully and victim as it affects teens who are being bullied and affects the bullies.
+From parents to school, there should be a proper education and awareness program to eradicate Bullying.
+Motivate your kid to build self-esteem, as teens who primarily target to be victims, is the one who has low self-esteem.